 The ACA substantially changed the way healthcare is financed by both governmental and private insurers and continues to significantly impact the U.S. pharmaceutical industry.
 Since enactment of the ACA, there have been numerous legal challenges and Congressional actions to repeal and replace provisions of the law.
 For example, with enactment of the TCJA in 2017, Congress repealed the "individual mandate."
 The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, became effective in 2019.
-Further, on December 14, 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the ACA is an essential and inseverable feature of the ACA, and therefore because the mandate was repealed as part of the TCJA, the remaining provisions of the ACA are invalid as well.
-On December 18, 2019, the Court of Appeals for the Fifth Circuit court affirmed the lower court's ruling that the individual mandate portion of the ACA.
-Is unconstitutional and it remanded the case to the district court for reconsideration of the severability question and additional analysis of the provisions of the ACA.
-Thereafter, the U.S. Supreme Court agreed to hear this case.
-Oral argument in the case took place on November 10, 2020, and a ruling by the Court is expected sometime this year.
-On February 10, 2021, the DOJ withdrew the federal government's support for overturning the ACA.
+Further, on December 14, 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the ACA is an essential and inseverable feature of the ACA, and therefore because the mandate was repealed as part of the TCJA, the remaining provisions of the ACA is unconstitutional and it remanded the case to the district court for reconsideration of the severability question and additional analysis of the provisions of the ACA.
+The U.S. Supreme Court (the "Court") thereafter agreed to hear this case.
+On June 17, 2021, the Court ruled that the plaintiffs lacked standing to challenge the law as they had not alleged personal injury traceable to the allegedly unlawful conduct.
+As a result, the Court did not rule on the constitutionality of the ACA or any of its provisions.
+Further changes to and under the ACA remain possible, although the Biden administration has signaled that it plans to build on the ACA and expand the number of persons who are eligible for subsidies under it.
 Litigation and legislation over the ACA are likely to continue, with unpredictable and uncertain results.